-Syllabus: This course will equip students with grounding in chemistry that will develop a level of theoretical knowledge and practical and problem-solving skills, and to present the physical and descriptive inorganic and organic aspects of chemistry.
+Course Mark: Refer to the study guide.
+Examination: 1 X 3 hour level of theoretical knowledge and practical and problem-solving skills, and to present the physical and descriptive inorganic and organic aspects of chemistry.
 General chemistry makes up 70% of the syllabus: Measurements, energy and matter, atoms and elements, compounds and their bonds, chemical reactions and quantities, gases, solutions, acids & bases and nuclear adiation.
 Organic chemistry makes up 30% of the syllabus.
 The organization of organic chemistry, alkanes and cycloalkanes, unsaturated hydrocarbons, organic compounds with oxygen and sulphur, carboxylic acid and esters, amines and amides.
 Laboratory exercises in selected topics from above.